On Thursday, CPJ’s Senior Southeast Asia Representative

 In March 2010, the Esperat case will be five years old, and it is still being prosecuted.
 Certainly, due process must be respected.
 But, while the two men accused of being the men behind the killing are administrators in a provincial ministry certainly have the political connections and the resources to use the law to their benefit, those connections are not as strong as those of the Ampatuan clan, which controls the governorship of Maguindanao and was a provincial political ally of President Gloria Macapagal-Arroyo.

 Already there are reports of evidence being mishandled and destroyed, some simply stolen.
 The case’s special prosecutor has been reported as saying he has enough material evidence to continue, but it remains entirely conceivable that while a few of the shooters might wind up being punished for what is the largest killing of a group of journalists in CPJ’s recorded history, it seems possible that none of the powerful and wealthy people behind them will ever be punished, even though Andal Ampatuan Jr. is still being held—the only arrest made so far in the case.
-He is He belongs to the powerful Ampatuan political clan as the son of Maguindanao Gov. Andal Ampatuan Sr., and brother of Autonomous Region in Muslim Mindanao Gov. Zaldy Ampatuan.
+He is charged with multiple counts of murder, which he denies, and has applied for release on bail.
+He belongs to the powerful Ampatuan political clan as the son of Maguindanao Gov. Andal Ampatuan Sr., and brother of Autonomous Region in Muslim Mindanao Gov. Zaldy Ampatuan.

 When the international investigation team met with Presidential Press Secretary Cerge Remonde on Wednesday in Manila, instead of their requested meeting with President Arroyo, there was a heated exchange between him and CPJ’s Crispin about the culture of impunity that prevails in the Philippines.
 Despite the numbers, there is still an incredible level of denial on the part of the government that there really is a problem.
 Arroyo has set up the national police Task Force USIG to investigate media killings, and the federal government’s Task Force 211 supposedly investigates all extrajudicial killings.
 Some cases have edged forward by having their venues moved to parts of the capital city, Manila.
 And yet the killings of journalists continue and prosecutions remain rare.